CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-06-Parallel-computing-Julia-hidden.md

 In this post we will learn how to take advantage of a multi-core PC through the use of parallel computing in `Julia`.
 It is worth to mention that several of the examples provided here come from `Julia`'s [website](<https://julialang.org/>), that is why we have decided to preserve the structure of the contents developed there.
 The reader may appreciate that when using the same examples, we have detailed a little bit more the explanation such that the ideas exposed can be easily understood.
 As a result, this post turns out to be a mix of examples: ones coming from the official documentation, and others coming from our own.

 All the code exposed here can be run either locally (downloading the Julia interpreter) or online (through JuliaBox).
-The code that we will use during the session can be download [here](https://raw.githubusercontent.com/CodingClubUC3M/codingclubuc3m.github.io/master/scripts/ParallelComputing.ipynb) (right click and “Save as…”), and the only requirement will be to be familiar with [the basics of `Julia`](https://codingclubuc3m.github.io/2018-05-23-Introduction-Julia.html).
+The code that we will use during the session can be download [here](https://raw.githubusercontent.com/CodingClubUC3M/codingclubuc3m.github.io/master/scripts/ParallelComputing.ipynb) in a Notebook file (right click and “Save as…”), and the only requirement will be to be familiar with [the basics of `Julia`](https://codingclubuc3m.github.io/2018-05-23-Introduction-Julia.html).

 ## First approach